secretstartups/handbook/job-families/people-ops/learning-development/index.html.md

 #### Program Manager, Learning & Development (Junior) Responsibilities

 - Support the identification and design of learning solutions to support GitLab's growth
 - Maintains the back-end management of learning administration to include certifications, knowledge assessments, external learning inquires, and internal training programs
-- Develops Learning Management System (LMS) adoption guides for team members and enablement activities with guidance from the L&D Partner
-- Supports the L&D Generalist with integrating the LMS into GitLab.
+- Supports L&D Program Managers with integrating the LMS/LXP into GitLab.
 Utilizes the LMS course authoring tool to create Handbook first course content
 - Develop customized learning paths for team members that incorporate customized and curated learning content
 - Track and monitor training consumptions through reporting and analytics